interbit/interbit/docs/gitbook/reference/interbit-core/cli/startChain.md

 # `startChain(config)`

-starts a chain based on the configuration provided
+starts a chain based on the genesis block in configuration provided

 #### Arguments

 1. `config` *(Object)*: {
-  genesisBlock: the genesis to start the chain from
+  genesisBlock: *(Object)* the genesis to start the chain from }
-}